xcube-dev/xcube/docs/source/dataaccess.md

 schemas are also used internally to validate the parameters passed by the user.

-xcube comes with a predefined set of writable, filesystem-based data stores, Since data stores are xcube extensions, additional data stores can be added by xcube plugins.
+xcube comes with a predefined set of writable, filesystem-based data stores.
+Since data stores are xcube extensions, additional data stores can be added by xcube plugins.
 The data store framework provides a number of global functions that can be used to access the available data stores: